 I decided to put the motor in the back since its more compact than an internal combustion engine.

 It's a simple car so the dashboard needs to reflect that simplicity.

 The idea was that in real life you could step in the car and directly use the car without needed to learn complex controls.

-I tried different layouts, but most were too busy or did not mixed well with the whole.
+I tried different layouts, but most were too busy or did not mix well with the whole.

-For those who have noticed by now… a lot on this car has been inspired by an other real Electric vehicle: the Tesla Model S, although mine does look completely different 🙂
+For those who have noticed by now... a lot of this car has been inspired by another real Electric vehicle: the Tesla Model S, although mine does look completely different 🙂

 Some seats had to be made also to complete the car.
 Although to be honest I was a bit lazy for the seats so that is something I'll need to update in a next version of the model.